Captain TWA/NetJets (ret)

 • Licensed Professional Counselor with 10 years in Private Practice

-• Chairman of the TWA Airline Pilots Association (ALPA)
+• Chairman, TWA Airline Pilots Association (ALPA) Professional Standards Committee

 • Chairman, NetJets Professional Standards Committee

 • 8 years as an Aviation Consultant and Pilot Career Consultant

-Gives Bert a unique, in-depth perspective on the emotional and psychological make up of aviation professionals in the field of Aviation Expert Witnessing.
+Bert’s experience gives him a unique, in-depth perspective on the emotional and psychological makeup of aviation professionals as an Aviation Expert.

 - TWA Pilot/Captain: 16000 hours flying experience

 - Licensed Professional Counselor (MO, FL, NM)

 - Professional Standards Committee Chairman TWA/Airline Pilots Association

 - Professional Standards Committee Chairman, NetJets